mcci-catena/bootloader/tools/mccibootloader_image/README.md

 ## Generating a key pair

-Use ssk-keygen to generate a key as follows:
+Use `ssh-keygen` to generate a key as follows:

 ```bash
 ssh-keygen -t ed25519 -C "key comment" -f outputfile.pem